BRISTOL LOVES BUGS

 We share our life with around 100 trillion organisms which comprise something called our microbiome.
 The microbes in and on our bodies play a crucial role in human health.
 Keeping these good bugs happy is as important as keeping the bad bugs out!

-The Bristol Loves Bug event gives the floor to Dr Esther van der Werf (Bashing the Bugs – The Extent of Antibiotic Use in Primary Care) and Dr Helen Cook (Feed the Bugs – Prebiotics, Probiotics, Fermentation).
+The Bristol Loves Bug event gives the floor to Dr Esther van der Werf (Bashing the Bugs – The Extent of Antibiotic Use in Primary Care), and Dr Matthew Avison, of the University of Bristol, on the impact of antibiotics on the impact of the microbiome, and nutritional therapist Helen Cooke (Feed the Bugs – Prebiotics, Probiotics, Fermentation).
 Discovering bugs, food tasting, microbial mingling and The Kombucha bar to stay and mingle until 6pm.

 For information about the invisible life in the only microbe museum